Hola, mi gente! Feliz Día de los Muertos from the Carreón Cinema Club.

 More people arrived, breaking his repose.
 Suddenly, Dad’s leather lounge chair felt like a steel trap.
 He wanted to leave, but where?

 “I know I’m still me,” he thought.
-A surge of emotion was making its way to his brain, a lava-like substance that took very little time to heat and explode forth.
+A surge of emotion was rising in his brain, a lava-like substance that took very little time to heat and explode.

 “Dad’s eyes are looking tense,” Someone said.